Slothologist/AudioSegmenter/README.md

 Check out the parent repository for more ros audio nodes: https://github.com/Slothologist/SpeechRecPipeLine

 TODO's
-   - check for repeated audio-fragment after segemtnation is finished
+   - check for repeated audio-fragment after segmentation is finished